test-zeus-ai/testzeus-hercules/README.md

 ![Architecture Diagram](<path_to_architecture_diagram>) <!-- Replace with actual image path -->

-The diagram above shows the configuration chosen on top of AutoGen.
+The diagram above shows the configuration chosen on top of AutoGen architecture.
 The tools can be partitioned differently, but this is the one that we chose for the time being.
 We chose to use tools that map to what humans learn about the web browser rather than allow the LLM to write code as it pleases.
 We see the use of configured tools to be safer and more predictable in its outcomes.
 Certainly, it can click on the wrong things, but at least it is not going to execute malicious unknown code.

 #### Agents